rfabbri/pd-macambira/externals/zexy/tests/README.txt

 HOW THE FRAMEWORK WORKS
 -----------------------
-only .pd-files in one-level-subdirectories are considered tests.
-(e.g. ./subdir/patch1.pd is tested, while ./patch2.pd and
+all .pd-files in one-level-subdirectories are considered tests. e.g. ./subdir/patch1.pd is tested, while ./patch2.pd and ./sub/dir/patch3.pd are not taken into account this is important if you need abstractions for your test

-./sub/dir/patch3.pd are not taken into account) see directory layout below at the beginning of the testrun a file "runtests.txt" is generated which contains all test-patches, one per line and each line terminated by semicolon.
+at the beginning of the testrun a file "runtests.txt" is generated which contains all test-patches, one per line and each line terminated by semicolon.